Artists: Anna Borowy, Dominik Butzmann, Kathrin Günter, Arny Schmit, Martin Stommel

 In the paintings for the exhibition by Anna Borowy animals are also the sole protagonists and get along without humans.
 Their expression and stance of her creatures however feature astonishing and familiar human traits, emphasizing the soulfulness of Borowy‘s fauna.
 Her graceful creatures appear as moved by emotions, their condition is both physically and spiritually precarious.
 The painter however didn‘t set animals as mere placeholders for human characters but depicted them as beings of intrinsic value, respectively as animistic complements.

 The collages of Kathrin Günter have in terms of content addressed diverse agents of environmentalism.
 For these „portraits“ of persons like Leonardo Di Caprio, Greta Thunberg or Jason Momoa the artist employed digital pieces of images from their Instagram accounts and combined these with pictorial elements of animals to a new fabric.
-The result are hybrid avatars of humans and animals outfitted with the symbols and gesture of their ecological commitment and positioned in front of a threatening background of forces of nature.
-Here the depicted personalities ambivalently and ironically reveal their strengths and weaknesses.
+The results are hybrid avatars of humans and animals outfitted with the symbols and gesture of their ecological commitment and positioned in front of a threatening background of forces of nature.